-Dow plunges almost 700 points as bond fears haunt stocks
+Dow plunges 800 points as bond fears haunt stocks

 Here we go again.
 Worries about the bond market are driving another wave of selling on Wall Street.

-The Dow dropped as much as 680 points on Thursday as investors focused on concerns about inflation and higher interest rates.
+The Dow dropped as much as 824 points, or 3.3%, on Thursday as investors focused on concerns about inflation and higher interest rates.

-Stocks recovered modestly, and the Dow was down about 400 points, or 1.6%, later in the afternoon.
-The S&P 500 and Nasdaq also lost more than 1% apiece.
+Stocks recovered modestly, then retreated again, hitting new lows in the final hours of trading.
+The S&P 500 and Nasdaq lost more than 2% apiece.

+"This is not the end of the world, but it is uncomfortable," said Rich Guerrini, CEO of PNC Investments.

-The market started the day just modestly lower, but stocks fell sharply as the 10-year Treasury yield briefly hit a four-year high of 2.88%, renewing concerns about inflation and higher interest rates.
+The 10-year Treasury yield briefly hit a four-year high of 2.88%, renewing concerns about inflation and higher interest rates.

 "The bond market has definitely got the stock market's attention," said Ryan Detrick, senior market strategist at LPL Financial.
 "Is the bond market telling us something we don't know?
 Is there more inflation down the road than we're expecting?"